 The vehicle requirements page goes over all things vehicle-related.
 This includes the basic requirements of an Uber vehicle, the vehicle options that are available in your city, and other information, like how to put an Uber vehicle decal on your windshield.

-Each city will have different vehicle options for you to choose from.
-Some cities may only offer UberX, while others may offer more premium options like UberBLACK and UberSELECT.
 To help you make your decision, you can look up eligible vehicle models to see if you’re qualified to drive.